puppetlabs/puppet/api/docs/http_certificate_status.md

     GET /:environment/certificate_status/:certname
     Accept: pson

 Retrieve information about the specified certificate.
-Similar to puppet cert --list :certname.
+Similar to `puppet cert --list :certname`.

 Search
 -----

-    GET /:environment/certificate_statuses/no_key
+    GET /:environment/certificate_statuses/:any_key
     Accept: pson

 Retrieve information about all known certificates.
-Similar to puppet cert --list --all.
+Similar to `puppet cert --list --all`.
+A key is required but is ignored.

 Save
 ----